 To fulfill the Michigan Transfer Agreement, students must successfully complete at least 30 semester hours (or 46 quarter credit hours) with at least a 2.0 GPA in each course.
 These credits, which will be certified by a Michigan college, should be met according to the following distribution.

-If these courses do not add up to 30 semester hours the student must take an additional course from one of the groups.
+If these courses do not add up to 30 semester hours the student must take an additional course from one of the groups to equal 30 total hours

 Semester Credit Requirements: